aappddeevv/scala-vdom/README.md

 a patch and create a side-effecting action specific to a UI environment.
 It also knows how to run an IOAction.

-The layers have been created to allow scala-vdom to execute efficienly in multiple environments. scala-vdom was designed to run on clients and servers in both scalajs and non-scalajs environments.
+The layers have been created to allow scala-vdom to execute efficiently in multiple environments. scala-vdom was designed to run on clients and servers in both scalajs and non-scalajs environments.
 Most of the core layers create immutable objects that are Backend independent or at least highly decoupled from a Backend.

 To create the layers, a slick-like Backend was created.
 The Backend "lifts" the Patch and VNode objects into it using implicits and transforms those fairly simple objects into executable actions.
-This design approach makes extensions more difficult to make but it reduces the burden on the programmer by providing a much simpler set of classes and type signatures to build on.
+This design approach makes extensions more difficult to implement but it reduces the burden on the programmer by providing a much simpler set of classes and type signatures to build on.